AR942/DS_Project_Capgemini/README - Documentation.md

 # Documentation :
 ## 1) Subject Explications and Objectives

+The purpose of this project is to industrialize a **Datascience model** through **containerization**.

+In order to achieve this goal, we had to first convert the Jupyter notebook into a python script.
+Only then were we able to build a **Docker container**.

+This Docker container must meet the following criteria:
+- must contain Python, python scripts and required packages
+- a volume mapping on an input directory and an other one on an output directory in the local filesystem

 ## 2) Description of the conception and implementation

 ## 3) Compilation process